pkluz/PKRevealController/README.md

 ##How-To
 You can either simply drag and drop the `PKRevealControllerClasses` folder into your existing project or you can add the library as a submodule and reference the project from within your own.

+###Setup
+--
 1. `#import "PKRevealController.h"` wherever you require access to it.

-2. Setup an options dictionary if you wish to have more granular control over the controller's behaviour:
+2. Instantiate an options dictionary if you wish to have more granular control over the controller's behaviour:

     ``` objective-c
     NSDictionary *options = @{